Answered By: Penn Librarian Last Updated: Jun 08, 2020 Views: 83

 There are a number of sources you can use to learn about Penn's history, including:

 The Almanac is a weekly publication primarily for staff and faculty at Penn.
 The Almanac contains calendars, policy statements, obituaries, position changes, speech transcripts, special reports, and other news articles.
 Back issues have been digitized from 1954 to the present.
-An important repository of Penn's institutional knowledge throughout the 20th century.
+The Almanac is an important repository of Penn's institutional history from the mid 20th century to the present.

-You can also search within the University of Pennsylvania subject heading in Franklin, the library catalog, to find materials located at the University Archives, Van Pelt, the Rare Book and Manuscript Library, and elsewhere in the Penn Libraries.
+You can also search within the University of Pennsylvania subject heading in the Franklin Library Catalog, to find materials located at the University Archives, the Van Pelt Library, the Rare Book and Manuscript Library, and elsewhere in the Penn Libraries.